Ponzi: SEC Warns Influencers, Bloggers Against Promoting Unregistered Schemes

 Ndubuisi Francis in Abuja

-In a statement, the commission explained that it is working closely with law enforcement agencies, including the Economic and Financial Crimes Commission (EFCC), the Nigeria Police Force, and other relevant government bodies to investigate and prosecute violators of unregistered schemes.
+In a statement, the Commission explained it is working closely with law enforcement agencies, including the Economic and Financial Crimes Commission (EFCC), the Nigeria Police Force, and other relevant government bodies, to investigate and prosecute violators of unregistered schemes..

 “The law also targets influencers and bloggers who promote fraudulent schemes, with clear penalties including imprisonment.
 We are therefore using this medium to warn such persons to desist from promoting unregistered entities,” he explained.